-Apply now to attend a three-day drone training course in Nelson.
+Register your interest attend a three-day drone training course in Nelson and Marlborough.

 This three-day course taught by GCH UAV is for anyone looking to develop a good understanding of how to fly a drone safely and responsibly within New Zealand and in accordance with the Civil Aviation Rules Parts 101 and 102.